wiztools/rest-client/ui/src/main/resources/org/wiztools/restclient/tls.md

 5. Commonly used in internal networks, development environments, and testing scenarios

 When using self-signed certificates in RESTClient, remember to *Ignore cert errors* for the request to work.

+## Hostname Verification

+Hostname verification is a crucial security check in SSL/TLS that ensures the hostname (domain name) the client is trying to connect to matches the hostname specified in the server's certificate.
+This helps prevent man-in-the-middle attacks and server impersonation.

+Here's how it works:

+1. When a client initiates an SSL/TLS connection to a server (e.g., visiting https://example.com), the server presents its certificate.
+2. The certificate contains a field called Subject Alternative Name (SAN) and/or Common Name (CN) that lists the domain names the certificate is valid for.
+3. The client checks if the hostname it's connecting to matches any of the names listed in the certificate's SAN or CN fields.
+The match must be exact, though wildcards are sometimes permitted (e.g., *.example.com would match sub.example.com).

+Without hostname verification, an attacker could:

+1. Obtain a valid certificate for their own domain (attacker.com)
+2. Intercept traffic meant for the target domain (example.com)
+3. Present their valid certificate to the client

+The connection would still be encrypted, but the client would be talking to the wrong server.
+Hostname verification prevents this by ensuring the certificate is actually for the intended destination.

+RESTClient has option to *Disable hostname verification*.